 Armed with that knowledge, Giannaris set out to build a better worm.
-After four years of food dye experiments and, sadly, the deaths of thousands of crawlers, he created "Nitro Worms" in the perfect Day-Glo green and garlic.
-He dyed worms red and blue too, just because he could.
+After four years of food dye experiments--and, sadly, the death of thousands of crawlers--he created "Nitro Worms" in the perfect Day-Glo green and garlic.
+He created red and blue worms too, just because he could.

 But fishermen liked green the most.
-So much so that imitators have cropped up, including "Evergreen" Canadian night crawlers, which have been used at Lake Casitas.
+So much so that imitators have cropped up, including "Evergreen" Canadian night crawlers, which have shown up at Lake Casitas.
 But buyer beware, Giannaris said.
 His trademark ingredients are FDA approved and have no harmful side effects.
-Wannabes are feeding their worms God knows what.
+Wannabes are feeding their worms God-knows-what.

-No thanks, said Giannaris.
-He'll stick with Nitro Worms, though he is coming out with a dye-your-own kit.
+No thanks, said Giannaris, he'll keep to Nitro Worms, although he is coming out with a dye-your-own kit.

 But coloring is only half the job.
-Crawlers can't be grown commercially; they have to be hunted, like truffles, in fields and forests.
+Crawlers can't be grown commercially; they have to be hunted, like truffles, in the fields and forests around Toronto.
 They like Toronto.
-More than 90% of commercial night crawlers come from the area, making it the worm capital of the world.
+More than 90% of night crawlers come from the area, making it the worm capital of the world.

-Crawler-gathering is about a $50-million-a-year industry there.
+Crawler-gathering is about a $50-million-dollar-a-year industry there.
 On dark nights after a good rain, when there's no hockey game on, pickers don headlamps and parkas and trek into the woods.

-After they are picked and dyed, the crawlers are flown to parts south, such as to John Kelley's 8,000-square-foot wholesale worm operation in Guadalupe.
+After they are picked and dyed, the crawlers are flown to parts south, such as to Kelley's 8,000-square-foot wholesale worm operation in Guadalupe.
 Kelley in turn packs them in Styrofoam cups, a dozen per cup, and ships to retailers, like Oak View Shell and Casitas Market.
-He also passes out samples.
+He also passes out samples everywhere.

-Randy King sells about 50 dozen Styrofoam cups of crawlers (the plain brown variety) a week and keeps them chilled in the bait shop.
-He has samples of green Canadian night crawlers, but so far they've mostly drawn just the curious.
+King sells about 50 dozen Styrofoam cups of plain brown crawlers a week at the Lake Casitas marina and keeps them chilled in the bait shop.
+He has samples of green Canadian night crawlers, but so far they've mostly just drawn the curious.